-Crystal Lake in the Big Snowy Mountains offers camping, hiking and fishing in an island of wild mountains surrounded by prairie.
-The Big Snowy Mountains are one of the small ranges that dot central Montana.
-The mountains are south of Lewistown, MT and offer camping, fishing, hiking and backpacking.
+Crystal Lake offers camping, hiking, and fishing located in an island of wild mountains surrounded by prairie.
+The lake is in the Big Snowy Mountains which are one of the small “island” ranges that dot central Montana.
+The mountains are south of Lewistown, MT and offer camping, fishing, hiking, and backpacking.

 |Nearest City||Lewistown, MT – 31 miles|

 |Season||Lake access – all year |

 Camping – Memorial Day to Labor Day

 |Management||Helena-Lewis & Clark National Forest|

 |Fees||No day use fee|